Marc Gual: Dnipro

 Gual terminated his contract with Alcorcón on 7 January 2022.
 He then signed with Ukrainian Premier League club SC Dnipro-1 on a deal until the summer of 2024.
 Only 42 days on from his signing, and before the resumption of the Ukrainian season after the winter break, the league was suspended due to the Russian invasion and he escaped the country.

 FIFA suspended the contracts of all foreign players and coaches affiliated with the Ukrainian Association of Football on 7 March 2022.

 Loan to Jagiellonia Białystok

 Sixteen days later, Gual joined Polish Ekstraklasa side Jagiellonia Białystok until the end of the season.
 On his debut on 3 April, he scored the winner in the seventh minute of added time in a 2–1 home victory over Zagłębie Lubin.
 On 28 June, his loan was extended for another year.

 Legia Warsaw

 On 11 May 2023, Gual signed a three-year deal with the Polish Cup holders Legia Warsaw, effective from 1 July.
 On 7 November 2024, Gual scored two goals in a 4–0 victory over Dinamo Minsk in a UEFA Conference League league stage game.

 Rio Ave

 On 9 August 2025, Gual joined Primeira Liga club Rio Ave on a one-year contract for a reported €200,000 fee.

+Kairat

+On 12 June 2026, Kazakhstan Premier League club Kairat announced the signing of Gual from Rio Ave, on a contract until the end of 2027.